The Travelers Companies: Advertising

 In 2006, a Travelers commercial titled Snowball was nominated for an Emmy.
 Snowball featured a man, walking down a steep San Francisco sidewalk, who trips and knocks over a table of items at a garage sale.
 The man and the items roll down the street, forming a ball which gathers garbage cans, pedestrians, construction materials, motorcycles, light poles, and other items, in a manner very reminiscent of the "snowball" effect or the cult video game Katamari Damacy.
-The creators of the ad said it was simply based on the snowball effect, they had never heard of the game, and were surprised by the resulting similarity.
+The creators of the ad said it was simply based on the snowball effect, that they had never heard of the game, and were surprised by the resulting similarity.

 In 2007, the company secured naming rights for an annual golf event to be called the Travelers Championship golf tournament, formerly the Greater Hartford Open, on the PGA Tour.

 In April 2008, The Travelers repurchased the rights to the famous red umbrella, which is featured in several commercials starring Paul Freeman as well as other advertisements.
 In July 2008, the spot "Delivery," also starring Freeman, was nominated for an Emmy Primetime Emmy Award for Outstanding Commercial.